saraelz/sse-stream-project/README.md

 # Install packages
 python.exe -m pip install --upgrade pip python3 -m pip install -r requirements.txt
-# Run Flask application
+# Run applications in separate tabs and leave them open
 python3 app.py
+python3 listener.py

-You need three applications running
+You need three applications running:
-(1)
+(1) app.py
-(2)
+(2) listener.py
 (3) postgres

 Show the headers for the http request: curl -i https://live-test-scores.herokuapp.com/scores

-The input is a single threaded data stream - if the server can't catch up to the single threaded stream then you lag behind the stream and may never catch up again.
-One process is responsible for reading data, but multiple multi-threaded queue are responsible for writing to SQL server.
-My source is the data stream.
+The data source is the data stream.
 The data sink is the SQL database.
 Downstream of the database I've used Flask to surface the results.
+The input is a single threaded data stream - if the server can't catch up to the single threaded stream then you lag behind the stream and may never catch up again.
+One process is responsible for reading data, but a multi-threaded queue is responsible for writing to SQL server.